AdobeDocs/experience-platform.en/help/destinations/catalog/crm/hubspot.md

 To help you better understand how and when you should use the [!DNL HubSpot] destination, here is a sample use case that Adobe Experience Platform customers can solve by using this destination.

-[!DNL HubSpot] contacts store information about the individual people that interact with your business.
-Your team use the contacts that exist in [!DNL HubSpot] to build the Experience Platform audiences.
+[!DNL HubSpot] contacts store information about the individuals that interact with your business.
+Your team uses the contacts that exist in [!DNL HubSpot] to build the Experience Platform audiences.
 After sending these audiences to [!DNL HubSpot], their information is updated and each contact is assigned a property with its value as the audience name that indicates which audience the contact belongs to.

 ## Prerequisites {#prerequisites}